I didn’t think I was going to care this much about an avocado margarita.

 Printable Recipe Card (Because Sometimes You Just Want the Measurements)

-La Cava-Style Avocado Margarita
+La Cava Avocado Margarita (EPCOT Copycat)

 Equipment